Daniel Ricciardo is an Australian racing driver who was born in Perth, Western Australia on 1 July 1989.

 2016 brought better fortunes for Ricciardo as he returned to that P3 spot in the Championship, collecting his only win of the season in Malaysia.

-But he was to be given a new team-mate early in the campaign, one Max Verstappen who had impressed at such a young age in his limited time with Toro Rosso.
-The Dutchman's victory at the Spanish GP in what was his debut race with Red Bull showed Ricciardo had a challenge on his hands.
+But he was to be given a new team-mate early in the campaign, a certain Max Verstappen who had impressed at such a young age in his limited time with Toro Rosso.
+The Dutchman's victory at the Spanish GP in what was his debut race for Red Bull showed Ricciardo had a challenge on his hands.

 His only win would come in Baku, but that was part of a five-race streak of podium finishes as Ricciardo scored 200 points to finish the year P5, 32 clear of Verstappen.